Cancer cells get hungry. Very hungry.

 These results, Dr. White says, raise the possibility that fat-blocking drugs could open up a new treatment approach for melanoma in people.

-“Can we identify a subset of patients that are particularly lipid dependent?
+“Can we identify a subset of patients whose tumors are particularly lipid dependent?
 Those might be the ones who could benefit from an approach geared toward blocking fat uptake into the cells,” he says.Back to top

 Obesity and Cancer